 - Failure to recognize complications – the patient is correctly diagnosed, but factors that can aggravate the condition are missed, or the patient already displays complications that are missed.

 - Differential diagnosis method- when doctors consider many different possible causes of a patient’s illnesses before making a clear diagnosis.
 If they take too long to determine a cause and you suffer from a severe personal injury or death this is grounds for medical malpractice negligence.

 Negligence in Diagnosing

 If any of the diagnosis errors outlined in the above scenarios occur, it is not automatically an issue of negligence.
 The doctor may have the right skills and qualifications and have exercised due diligence and extreme care and still have missed the diagnosis due to several factors.
-You would have to prove that he did not exercise reasonable care, by looking at his actions, investigations and decision-making logic for arriving at the diagnosis.
+You would have to prove that he did not exercise reasonable care, by looking at his actions, investigations, looking into similar training procedures for physicians, and decision-making logic for arriving at the diagnosis.

 As many diseases are very similar in presentation, after taking a history and examining the patient, a physician needs to process the potential differential diagnoses to arrive at a primary diagnosis.
 They may order diagnostic tests to rule out differential diagnoses or to prove the suspected diagnosis.